apache/spark/docs/ml-features.md

 * Extraction: Extracting features from "raw" data
 * Transformation: Scaling, converting, or modifying features
 * Selection: Selecting a subset from a larger set of features
+* Locality Sensitive Hashing (LSH): This class of algorithms combines aspects of feature transformation with other algorithms.

 **Table of Contents**